List of Little House on the Prairie books: Little House on the Prairie

 When the family reaches Indian Territory, they meet Mr. Edwards, who is extremely polite to Ma, but tells Laura and Mary that he is "a wildcat from Tennessee."
 Mr. Edwards is an excellent neighbor, and helps the Ingalls family in every way he can, beginning with helping Pa build their house.
 Pa builds a roof and a floor for the house and digs a well with assistance from another neighbor, Mr. Scott, and the family is finally settled.

 Unlike during their time in the Big Woods, the family meets difficulty and danger on the prairie.
 The Ingallses become terribly ill with "fever 'n' ague" (fever with severe chills and shaking) which was later identified as malaria.
 Laura comments on the varied ways they believe to have acquired it, with a neighbor woman asserting that it came from eating bad watermelon.
-Dr. Tan, an African American doctor, takes care of the family while they are sick.
+Dr. Tan, an African American who was an Indian doctor, takes care of the family while they are sick.
 Around this time, Mr. Edwards brings Laura and Mary their Christmas presents from Independence, and in the spring, the Ingallses plant the beginnings of a small farm.

 Ma's prejudice against American Indians, and Laura's juvenile feelings, are shown side by side with the portrayal of the Osage tribe that lives on and owns the Ingalls family's land.
 A memorable scene of the Osage departing for the west culminates with Laura's captivation with a serious Osage baby, who stares intently at Laura from a basket hanging off the horse ridden by his mother.
 Laura clamors to keep that baby ("His eyes are so black"), which shocks both Ma and Pa.

 At the end of this book, the family is told that the land must be vacated by settlers as it is not legally open to settlement yet, and in 1875 Pa elects to leave the land and move before the Army forcibly requires him to abandon the land.

 Many of the incidents in the book are actual situations that happened to the Ingalls family.
 In fact, the years the events actually took place were 1869 to 1870.
 So Laura was actually two to three years old while the Ingalls family lived in Indian Territory during 1869–1870, and she did not remember the incidents herself.
 She did more historical research on this novel than on any other novel she wrote in an attempt to have all details as accurate as possible.